Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-How Does Repose Gray Look on Walls?
+How Does Repose Gray Paint Look On Walls?

 The Light Reflectance Value

-Is the Color A True Gray?
+Is the Color a True Gray?

-Where to Paint Repose Gray In Your Home
+Where to Paint Repose Gray in Your Home

-This gray pairs well with white trim, or brown, and it looks fine with any floor color.
+This gray pairs well with white or brown trim, and it looks fine with any floor color.
 In a kitchen, it looks awesome on walls behind white painted cabinets.
-Brushed nickel and black cabinet hardware look nice with this paint color too.
+Brushed nickel and black cabinet hardware look nice with this paint color, too.

 Instead of painting every wall the same color, consider painting an accent wall for contrast.
 Paint one wall a darker gray so it stands out against the lighter gray.
 I have used the Sherwin Williams colors Dorian Gray and Dovetail for accent walls alongside Repose Gray.
-Dovetail is a darker greige that looks great on a fireplace wall, or a TV wall, with the lighter gray on the surrounding walls.
+Dovetail is a darker greige that looks great on a fireplace wall or a TV wall, with the lighter gray on the surrounding walls.

 The Best Resale Paint Color

-Painting Repose Gray on Walls
+Tips For Painting Repose Gray On Walls

-This color looks great painted in practically any room of a house.
+- Lighting: This color looks great painted in practically any room of a house.
 As I explained earlier in the article, darker rooms make the color appear more bluish.
 Keep that in mind if the room you're painting doesn't get a lot of light.